Click HERE to download pdf file.

 Procurement Services recommends frequently reviewing all transactions to identify fraudulent charges as soon as possible.
 Detecting fraudulent charges promptly allows the bank adequate time in pursuing all investigations with efficiency.

-Accounting and Recording of Expenditures
+Accounting and Reconciliation of Expenditures

 A detailed sales slip, receipt, or invoice shall be provided for each item on the P-Card holder’s statement.
 As purchases occur, it is prudent to obtain and secure these documents.
 Obtaining some form of official supporting documentation is crucial whether the purchase is made in person, via telephone, facsimile, postal service, or online.
-Any transaction the P-Card holder cannot provide said documentation or a notarized Missing Document Affidavit will be considered a personal expense, and the P-Card holder will reimburse the university immediately.
+Any transaction the P-Card holder cannot provide said documentation or a notarized Missing Document Affidavit for will be considered a personal expense, and the P-Card holder will reimburse the university immediately.
 If not compliant, further disciplinary actions will be taken.

 - Reallocate the charge if the FOAPAL differs from the default accounting code;